-Following the popularity of the Netflix show ‘Tidying Up With Marie Kondo’, a recent trend is seeing people around the world empty their homes of their collected belongings in the name of cleaner living.
+Following the popularity of the Netflix show ‘Tidying Up With Marie Kondo’, a recent trend on clutter is seeing people around the world empty their homes of their collected belongings in the name of cleaner living.
 The show features bestselling author Marie Kondo as she guides you through keeping a tidier home and restricting your belongings to only keep those that ‘bring you joy’ in an effort to minimise clutter in busy family homes.

 Marie Kondo visits a series of American homes, teaching families from all walks of life her KonMari method of organising in a bid to reduce and simplify their lives.
 In short, the process involves first dividing your belongings into sections before navigating through each of the items and keeping only the things that spark joy.

 Marie herself says that there is more to cleaner living than just reducing the chaos in your life – it brings numerous health benefits and more, so let’s explore why you should be following the Marie Kondo method in your home!